 Support for Research Expenses

 The Department of Economics will fund some research expenses of our MRes/PhD students including, journal submission fees and participation in conferences and workshops.
-Journal submission, conference attendance fees and visa costs may be funded at 100%, travel and accommodation at a maximum of 80% of the actual eligible expenses.
+Journal submission and conference attendance fees may be funded at 100%, travel and accommodation at a maximum of 80% of the actual eligible expenses.
 The amount of funding available will vary from year to year and eligible applications will be awarded by the (deputy) director of the programme, subject to sufficient budget being available.
 We will prioritise high-quality conferences where the student presents her/his research in a plenary or parallel session.
 If you are seeking funding to attend a conference or workshop, please contact Maryanne Heafey (Teaching and Learning Manager- PGR) for further details, as funding must be agreed in advance (retrospective claims will not be considered).